 Applications for admission to the Department of Behavioral and Community Health Sciences are processed through the Office of Student Affairs at Pitt Public Health.
-You must apply for the MPH, PhD, and DrPH programs through SOPHAS, the centralized application service for graduate schools of public health.
+You must apply for the MPH and PhD programs through SOPHAS, the centralized application service for graduate schools of public health.
 Please note, SOPHAS submits applications to Pitt Public Health only after all required materials are received.
 Applicants who have submitted applications may track their status online.

 Please review the Pitt Public Health requirements for admission before applying.

 For more information about applying, tuition and financial aid, please visit Pitt Public Health admissions, or contact Paul Markgraf by phone at 412-624-3107 or email.